Internet Matters

 We’ve created several tools to help spark conversations and build confidence around cyberbullying issues.
 The Online Together Project’s interactive age-appropriate quizzes offer young people and parents the opportunity to test their understanding of different online topics.
 You can also explore Digital Matters, a selection of free online safety lessons.

-As a parent, you have some decisions to make about how you want your child to engage online and on social media, and what measures you want to put in place to help protect them.
+As a parent, you have some decisions to make about how you want your child to engage online and on social media, and what measures to put in place to help protect them.

 We’ve got some advice on using privacy settings on the most popular social apps to protect your child from interacting with strangers.
 There are also a range of new apps and software that block, filter and monitor online behaviour, which can help you see who your child is interacting with.